Fly fishing: Casting

-Unlike other casting methods, fly fishing can be thought of as a method of casting line rather than lure.
-Non-flyfishing methods rely on a lure's weight to pull line from the reel during the forward motion of a cast.
-By design, a fly is too light to be cast, and thus simply follows the unfurling of a properly cast fly line, which is heavier and tapered and therefore more castable than lines used in other types of fishing.
+Unlike other casting methods, fly fishing can be thought of as a method of casting the line rather than the lure.
+Non-flyfishing methods rely on the lure's own weight to pull line from the reel during the forward motion of a cast.
+By design, a fly lure is too light and generates too much drag to be cast by its own momentum, and thus simply follows the unfurling of a properly cast fly line, which is heavier at the distal end and therefore more castable than lines used in other types of fishing.
+Due to the added mass (and thus often bigger diameter) of the fly line, a tapered leader line, sometimes also a secondary leader called a tippet, is used to secure the lure to the fly line.

 The physics of flycasting can be described by the transfer of impulse, the product of mass and speed through the rod from base to top and from the transfer of impulse through the fly line all the way to the tip of the leader.
 Because both the rod and the fly line are tapered the smaller amount of mass will reach high speeds as the waves in rod and line unfurl.
 The waves that travel through the fly line are called loops.
 Determining factors in reaching the highest speeds are the basal frequency of a rod and the transfer of the speed from the tip of the rod to the fly line.
 At the moment the rod tip reaches its highest velocity the direction of the cast is determined.